Plagio: Annulment

 The crime of plagio had rarely been prosecuted in Italy, and only one person, Aldo Braibanti, was ever convicted after the Second World War, for his relations with a younger man he was accused of brainwashing into communism and homosexuality in 1964.
 It was later declared unconstitutional by the Constitutional Court with decision no. 96 of 8 June 1981.
 The court found the law to be so vague that it failed to meet the criteria set out in Article.
 25 of the Constitution.
 Specifically, the substance of the crime was impossible to fully assess with logical-rational criteria, creating an intolerable risk of arbitrary prosecution and conviction.
+Indeed, the cited judgment reads:

+In ancient law and until the beginning of the modern age the offence of plagio was inherent in the legal institution of slavery understood as the state of man not having legal personality [...].
+From the end of the 18th century, with the progressive acceptance of the principle of equality of the legal status of persons and the consequent progressive abolition of slavery [...] it is conceived as a crime against individual liberty.

-A few years after the declaration of unconstitutionality of the plagio at the presence of Leonetto Amadei, the President of the Constitutional Court of the Italian Republic, Mario Di Fiorino organized a scientific conference in Forte dei Marmi in 1989 on "Socially accepted persuasion, plagio and brainwashing", for the discuss of the new situation.
+A few years after the declaration of unconstitutionality of the plagio at the presence of Leonetto Amadei, the President of the Constitutional Court of the Italian Republic, Mario Di Fiorino organized a scientific conference in Forte dei Marmi in 1989 on "Socially accepted persuasion, plagio and brainwashing", to discuss the new situation.

+Bills to reintroduce the offence of plagio

+In recent decades in Italy several bills have been submitted to Parliament (for example the one presented to the Presidency of the Senate in April 1988 on the initiative of ministers Rosa Russo Iervolino and Giuliano Vassalli) to reintroduce the offence of psychological plagio, but Parliament has preferred not to deal with it because the offence is not ascertainable with scientific criteria and methods, and the offence exposes citizens to the risk of abuses by the judiciary.

+Figures from the Catholic and Protestant worlds, together with various legal scholars, expressed concern about possible approval of the bill, specifically regarding the risks it would pose for freedom of religion.